Faculty

 He delivers courses and seminars in economic evaluation applied to the healthcare sector at institutions such as the Swiss School of Public Health, University of Neuchâtel, and University of Verona.

-He regularly presents his work at international conferences such as the Society of Benefit-Cost Analysis and the European Health Economics Association.
+He regularly presents his work at international conferences, including the Society of Benefit-Cost Analysis and the European Health Economics Association.

 Giulio holds two master’s degrees: one in Economics from the University of Verona, and one in Economic Decisions and Cost-Benefit Analysis from the Paris School of Economics.